-Whether you’re a weekend warrior trying to get rid of built up stress from work by sweating it out through leisure-sports activities or an athlete training hard for another gold medal, getting an injury always remains a possibility.
+Whether you’re a weekend warrior trying to get rid of built up stress by sweating it out through leisure-sports activities or an athlete training hard for another gold medal, getting an injury always remains a possibility.

 Most Common Types of Sports-Related Injuries